nudeli/DefiTracker/README.md

 # DefiTracker

-Azure function app for tracking defi postions that belong to a specific address
+Azure function app for tracking Defi positions that belong to a specific address